balajimore/pillopl.github.io/_posts/2016-08-14-ES-and-CQRS-sample-revisited.md

 ***Conclusion***

 <p style="text-align:justify;">
 With usage of CQRS we have simple and performant read model, that we can query without complex joins.
-Our read model is decomposed from write model and does not pollute domain.
-That means that is just a projection of domain events and has no impact of how domain is implemented.
+Our read model is decoupled from write model and does not pollute domain model.
+That means that it is just a projection of domain events and has no impact of how domain is implemented.

 Having all the events stored in event store gives us huge debugging possibilities.
-We can reconstruct aggregate state at any moment.
-It gives us really simple database schema, throwing away all the work db admins need to do when storing complex domain in relational database.
+We can reconstruct aggregate state from any given moment.
+Storing only events results in having simple shema for write model (only 2 tables here), throwing away all the work that db admins need to do when storing complex domain in relational database.
 </p>